 Follower of the latest trends

-A long-standing and active member of international business associations such as ISPI, SHRM, and ATD, with direct access to the most recent research.
+A long-standing and active member of international business associations, with direct access to the most recent research.

 Voted the best speaker at many congresses in Poland, Europe and the USA; winner of independent rankings and lists of the best conference business speakers.